fabric8io/docker-gerrit/README.md

 Gerrit version supported: [2.11](https://gerrit-documentation.storage.googleapis.com/ReleaseNotes/ReleaseNotes-2.11.html)

 When the container is created, we mount/map the volume of the host `/home/gerrit-site` to this volume of the docker container `/home/gerrit/site` in order to restore previously configured configurations (database, etc files, ...).
-The name of the docker container volume can't be changed.
+The name of the docker container volume can't be changed...

 ## Functionality